 The amount of electricity your home needs every month dictates the type and size of the solar system you need.
 Homes with high electricity demands require larger solar systems than others.
 This will mean more costs to cater to the higher power consumption.

 In our case, the first house requires more energy than the second one.
-Subsequently, the solar cost per square foot will be more for the first house than that for the second one.
+Subsequently, the solar cost per square foot will be more for the first house than for the second one.

 2. Roof Space and Material

 For example, a two-story building will have a different roof space than a 1,000-square-foot barn house on a large ranch.
 The design of your roofing determines how many solar panels it can hold.
-This means that one house might easily hold a larger system than another one, despite having the same square footage.
+This means that one house might easily hold a larger system than another one despite having the same square footage.

 All this will translate to varying solar panel installation costs despite installing the same system or having the same square-footage roof.